abhinavofficial/kafka-learning/Central-Concepts-of-Kafka.md

 Each topic has at least one partition as you can obviously realize and save the **log file along with its index file** at /tmp/kafka-logs/{topic}-{partition}.
 The constraint you have to work around paritition is that **each partition MUST fit entirely on one machine**.
 In general, the scalability of Apache Kafka is determined by the number of partitions being managed by multiple broker nodes.
 The partition itself is managed by a partitioning scheme that is managed by the producer.
 If producer does not specify anything specific, then round-robin is invoked.

+### Partitioning Trade-offs
+* The more partitions the greater the zookeeper overhead.
+With large partition numbers, ensure proper ZK capacity.
+* Message ordering can become complex.
+There is no global messaging order.
+You can have a single partition for global order but with other understood issues.
+Or, you can implement a smart Consumer-handling for ordering.
+* When the number of partitions are very high, the leader fail-over time can become time consuming.
+Typical failover time is few ms but in large cluster, these can add up.
+Hence, sometimes large organizations have many separate kafka cluster.

+## Fault-Tolerance
+Any system is bound to fail over period of time.
+Kafka can have Broker failure, Network failure, Disk failure and other.
+Zookeeper has the capability to repoint workload on any failed broker to another one.
+But the data may be lost sitting on that broker.
+To handle this, we have one more critical setting, called **Replication-factor**.
+This is a critical safeguard to ensure reliable work distribution.
+This ensures that messages are stored redundantly which make the cluster more resilient and fault-tolerance - all for the purpose of mitigating data loss.
+By setting the replication-factor to N, you have guareenteed to N-1 broker failure tolerance.
+A minimum of 2-3 is recommended.
+Replication factor can be configured per-topic basis.

 https://kafka.apache.org/protocol.html